SagaNy91/citation-styles/zotero/harvard/umea-university-harvard/README.md

 # Guide to the Umeå University Harvard style
 ## Introduction
 This documentation guides how you use the Zotero style Umeå University - Harvard.
-You can find the style and download it from the Zotero style repository: http://www.zotero.org/styles/umea-university-harvard

 In general, it is important not to include information that is not needed.
 This means that you may need to edit a record in Zotero after you have imported a reference.
 For example, URL links are usually included in the import and are often automatically included in references, but you don't always need to include a link.
+## How to install the style
+1. Click on umea-university-harvard.csl above.
+2. Select ”Download raw file” on the right.
+3. Open the Zotero client and go to Edit > Preferences > Cite.
+4. Click on “+” next to “Get additional styles”.
+5. Browse to the downloads folder and click on the csl file.
+6. Click OK.

+The reference style is now ready for use.
+You must first install a plugin to create references in your Word document.
+Then, you can select the style under “Document preferences” in Word.

+You can find information about plugins for word processors on the [Zotero website](https://www.zotero.org/support/word_processor_integration).
 ## Manual adjustments you may need to make
 ### Organisation as author
 Some reports are sometimes authored by a government agency or another organisation.
 The same applies to web pages, blog posts, forum posts, and datasets, which may not have a named author.